 This is for those who want to step outside of the mold and really put their fashionable foot forward.
-With bold fabrics and even bolder designs, one of the best Melbourne fashion labels is also very much sustainable.
+With bold fabrics and even bolder designs, it is one of the best Melbourne fashion labels which is also very much sustainable.
 With a strong focus on sustainability, they have a small team in Bengaluru with excellent working facilities and resources, which is hard to spot these days.

-Rag & Bone
+4. Rag & Bone

 If you want to be the hip and urban NYC native, you need this brand in your life.
 Their clothing is the perfect mix of fashion-forward and street urban which is so popular today.
 They can dress you up from head to toe now, but they started off as a jeans brand.

 You really can’t find a list where this label isn’t mentioned.
 And it’s not by accident: The luxury, ready-to-wear brand is a favorite of many who like the fast fashion aesthetic without the downsides.
 However, the good design isn’t where the line is drawn.

-So if you want to shop great clothing without the burden of potential sweatshops, rainforests cut down and rivers polluted, give these brands a go and make sure that your style, as well as your clothing, is sustainable: wear your clothes to their very end, care for them to make them last longer and repurpose them once you’re done.
+So if you want to shop great clothing without the burden of potential sweatshops, rainforests cut down and water bodies polluted, give these brands a go and make sure that your style, as well as your clothing, is sustainable: wear your clothes to their very end, care for them to make them last longer and repurpose them once you’re done.

 Salman Zafar is an ecopreneur, consultant, advisor, speaker and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection, conservation and sustainable development.
 His geographical areas of focus include Asia, Middle East, Africa and Europe.
 Salman is the Founder of EcoMENA, a popular voluntary organization based in Qatar.
 He is also the Founder and CEO of BioEnergy Consult, a reputed consulting firm active in biomass, waste-to-energy and waste management segments.